-oneworld airlines to move to Barcelona's new Terminal 1 in September30 July 2009
+oneworld airlines to move to Barcelona's new Terminal 1 in September30 Juillet 2009

 All airline members of the oneworld® alliance serving Barcelona's El Prat airport are to transfer their operations into its new Terminal 1 with effect from 9 September.